 Monograms Tours Rome

 In addition to the benefit of having someone knowledgable guide you through the vast Vatican Gardens and Museums, the tour groups help in skipping the lines as they given prioritized access.
 We were a small group, and were picked up by our guide at our hotel in Rome.
-By booking with a licensed guide, we were able to bypass the regular line-ups (which were long for a Wednesday) and get right into the Museums to begin our tour.
+By booking with a licensed guide, we were able to bypass the regular line-ups (which were long for a Wednesday) and get directly into the Museums to begin our tour right at opening hours.

-If traveling with kids, having a guide offers an added bonus.
+If traveling with kids in Rome, having a guide offers an added bonus.
 Kids may actually be engaged and listen better to a stranger telling them interesting historical stories, rather than you trying to resurrect your art-school class history.

 After a brief history of St. Peter’s Square, we proceeded to the Pinecone Courtyard and the first section of the Museums.
 We viewed priceless Greek and Roman sculptures, including the incredibly detailed ‘Laocoon‘ (above) and many busts and sculptures of the various Roman emperors.